-US scientists announce fusion energy breakthrough
+Breakthrough in nuclear fusion energy announced

 The experiment took place at the National Ignition Facility at the Lawrence Livermore National Laboratory (LLNL) in California.

+LLNL director Dr Kim Budil said: "This is a historic achievement… over the past 60 years thousands of people have contributed to this endeavour and it took real vision to get us here."

 Nuclear fusion is described as the "holy grail" of energy production.
+It is the process that powers the Sun and other stars.

 It works by taking pairs of light atoms and forcing them together - this "fusion" releases a lot of energy.